iv461/icey/README.md

 Of course (and after you read this far) you can set it to whatever value you like.
 We just want to prevent your first experience with ICEY from being "it freezes your system and you have to reboot", which would be very unpleasant.
 </details>

+To depend on ICEY in your ROS package, simply add `<depend>icey</depend>` to your package.xml and include `icey/icey.hpp` in your node.

 # Documentation